Close

 Student and Academic Categories

-Student Visa (9F) enables enrollment in accredited Philippine educational institutions.
+Student Visa (9F) enables enrollment in accredited Philippine educational institutions and requires applicants to be at least 18 years of age at the time of enrollment.
 Required documentation includes:

 • Admission letter from recognized institution